HenestrosaDev/ios-interview-questions/README.md

   <details>
     <summary>Answer</summary>

-  This answer depends on your experience with Face ID or Touch ID, but here is an example answer:
+  The answer depends on your experience with Face ID or Touch ID.
+Here is how I would approach it:

   >I have used them as an alternative way for the user to log in an application that had sensible data such as bank movements and stock positions.
 I have also used them in an application that stored sensible information in the keychain to which the user could access by logging in using Face ID or Touch ID.
   </details>